-Measures have been taken to secure your accommodation and you can consider this a safe space.
+Measures have been taken to secure JayNii including a perimeter fence.
+There are locks on bedroom doors, so burglary should not be an issue.
 However, you should take the following precautions:

 - Seriously consider what you want to bring on your trip.
-We discourage you from bringing items which you consider valuable, as there will be always be a risk of damage or theft.
-This might include jewellery, clothes, cameras, laptops, or objects with sentimental value. - Avoid making yourself a target.
+We strongly discourage you from bringing items which you consider valuable, as there will be always be a risk of damage or theft.
+This might include jewellery and watches, valuable clothes, expensive cameras, smartphones, tablets and laptops, and so on, or objects with sentimental value. - Avoid making yourself a target.
 Do not carry large sums of money, and do not be ostentatious with your valuables -don't wear expensive watches or jewellery, don't flash your camera or your phone. - Clothing with concealed pockets and zips will make you a less tempting target.
-Don't keep things in your back pocket and don't count your money in public places. - Be wary of bag snatching in transport hubs and other public spaces.
-Avoid loose shoulder bags that could be easily snatched. - Avoid taking large sums of money or valuables on transport, as the cramped conditions are ideal for pickpockets.
+Don't keep things in your back pocket and don't count your money in public places. - Be wary of bag snatching in transport hubs (airports, bus and train stations) and other public spaces.
+Avoid loose shoulder bags or similar that could be easily snatched. - Avoid taking large sums of money or valuables on matatus, as the cramped conditions are ideal for pickpockets.
 Be wary in markets and crowded public places.
-Thieves' tactics are the same the world over, so do a quick Google search on evading pickpockets. - Avoid travelling alone it's safer and more fun to travel in a group. - Be vigilant when withdrawing money from ATMs. - Sadly, we have had cases of theft in the past where all the evidence pointed to another volunteer being the culprit.
+Thieves' tactics (like dropping a coin in front of you or a bag in your lap) are the same the world over, so do a quick Google search on evading pickpockets. - Avoid travelling alone it's safer and more fun to travel in a group. - Be vigilant when withdrawing money from ATMs. - Sadly, we have had cases of theft in the past where all the evidence pointed to another volunteer being the culprit.
 Make sure to find a secure hiding place for cash and valuables stored in your accommodation.